 How uninsured motorist protection can help

-Uninsured motorist protection makes so much sense that 21 states (and DC) require it.
+Uninsured motorist protection makes so much sense that most states require it.
 If you live in a state where this coverage is optional, uninsured motorist coverage will help make it that much easier to get back to normal after an accident.

 Uninsured motorist bodily injury coverage could also kick in to help cover your medical expenses and lost wages if you have to stay home from work.
 The property damage portion of that coverage would take care of fixing up your car.